-To the Board of Directors and Shareholder of Somers Re Ltd.
+To the Board of Directors and Shareholder of Somers Group Holdings Ltd.

-We have audited the accompanying consolidated financial statements of Watford Re Ltd. and its subsidiaries (Predecessor Company), which comprise the consolidated balance sheet as of December 31, 2020 and the related consolidated statements of income(loss), comprehensive income(loss), changes in shareholder's equity and cash flows for the period from January 1, 2021 to June 30, 2021, and for the year ended December 31, 2020.
+We have audited the accompanying consolidated financial statements of Watford Holdings Ltd. and its subsidiaries (Predecessor Company), which comprise the consolidated statements of income (loss), comprehensive income (loss), changes in shareholder's equity and cash flows for the period from January 1, 2021 to June 30, 2021.